LACMIP/emu/docs/_documentation/cataloging.md

 ## Editing a catalogue record

+{% include figure image_path="/assets/images/cataloging_edits.jpg" alt="image of old specimen labels" caption="Example of LACMIP specimen labels from c.
+2002-2013.
+Lots with labels that look like this have already been cataloged." %}

 The most common reason that catalogue records need to be edited is to update the lot count and/or identification of a specimen that was cataloged circa 2002-2013.
 These specimens are frequently interspersed with previously uncataloged specimens in a single tray.
-There are a few important things to keep in mind when editing catalogue records:
-- Some boxes contain multiple ID tags, i.e. for some specimens you may be editing multiple catalogue records.
+Some boxes contain multiple ID tags, i.e. for some specimens you may be editing multiple catalogue records.
+If you need to edit catalog records, retain these labels; they must stay with the specimens, even after editing.
-- Never remove any labels from a specimen box.
-- Please do not reorganize the boxes within their trays during cataloging.

 In order to edit a catalogue record you first need to find it.
-Search for the catalogue number (e.g. "26376.19") in the *Cat.
+Search for the catalogue number (e.g. "26376") in the *Cat.
 No.* field of the EMu [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) in [search mode]({{ site.baseurl }}/documentation/modes/).
 View the record in edit mode and systematically check that the information on the new ID tag is accurate in EMu.
-Where it is not–e.g. if the *Lot Count* in EMu is "6" but on the new ID tag it is "3"–update EMu.
+Where it is not (e.g. if the *Lot Count* in EMu is "6" but on the new ID tag it is "3") update this information in EMu.
 You will **always** need to add an identification to the EMu catalogue record based on the ID tag *New ID*, *ID By*, and *Date* fields.
-You will also **almost always** need to update *Disposition* to "in collection."
+You will **almost always** also need to update *Disposition* to "in collection."

 # Tips